igrishaev/pg2/docs/migrations.md

 - `153.add-some-table.next.sql`

 Above, the leading zeroes in ids are used for better alignment only.
-Infernally they are transferred into 1, 12 and 153 Long numbers.
-Thus, `001`, `01` and `1` become the same id 1 after parsing.
+Infernally they are transformed into 1, 12 and 153 Long numbers.
+Thus, `001`, `01` and `1` become the same number 1 after parsing.

 Each id has at most two directions: prev/down and next/up.
 On bootstrap, the engine checks it to prevent weird behaviour.
 The table below shows there are two rows which, after parsing, have the same (id, direction) pair.
-The bootstrap step will end up with an exception saying which files duplicate each other.
+The bootstrap step will end up with an exception saying which files are in conflict.

 | Filename                         | Parsed    |
 |----------------------------------|-----------|